ndtrung81/lammps-plugins/README.md

 # lammps-plugins

-This project illustrates how to build LAMMPS plugins with Kokkos-derived pair styles.
+This project illustrates how to build LAMMPS plugins with Kokkos-derived pair styles out of the LAMMPS KOKKOS source tree.

 ## Prerequisite